SAY GOODBYE TO THE BOATING PROBLEMS THAT SOME PEOPLE SAY ARE "JUST NORMAL."

-Boats have always been like this, so you just put up with unsteady boarding, strict rules about keeping to you own side and having scared passengers.
-Is this why you put-off getting out?
+Boats have always been rocky, so you just put up with unsteady boarding, strict rules about keeping to you own side and having scared passengers.
+Is this why you put-off getting out there?

 You're not fond of crossing bars, because you know (or have seen) how easy it is for boats to broach, nose-dive & capsize on small waves.
 Perhaps a bit of wake is all that's needed to send your boat wayward.